deanwheatley/quizee-android/QUIZEE_BRANDING_CHECKLIST.md

 ls -la app/src/main/res/mipmap-*/ic_launcher.png
 ```

-## Status: ✅ COMPLETE
+## Status: ✅ COMPLETE & DEPLOYED
-All files, configurations, and assets have been successfully rebranded to **Quizee**.
-The project is ready for deployment and new repository creation.
+All files, configurations, and assets have been successfully rebranded to **Quizee** and pushed to the new repository at https://github.com/deanwheatley/quizee-android.
+The project is ready for development and deployment.